c2m2/Neuro-VISOR/README.md

 ## Quick Start Guide
 1. Clone project to any location
 2. Ensure the correct version of the Unity Editor is installed
-3. Open project in Unity.
+3. Open project in Unity and open Assets/Scenes/MainScene.
-4. Open "MainScene", and ensure that "HHSolver" is enabled in the hierarchy.
-Hodgkin-Huxley simulation code is provided locally within the project along with example 1D and 3D neuron geometries to run on.
+4. Hodgkin-Huxley simulation code is provided locally within the project along with one example neuron geometry to run on.
 These should run automatically upon pressing play.
+Additional sample geometries can be downloaded from [INSERT LINK].

+## Custom Simulation Code Guide

+## Custom Cell Generation Guide

 ## Previously developed code
 Code was previously hosted on Gitlab [here](https://gitlab.com/vr-lab-repos).
 This repo still contains useful code for CUDA, compute shaders, Burst examples, OBJ and VTK handling.
 The code on Bitbucket [here](https://bitbucket.org/c2m2vr/workspace/projects/VIR) is now fully obsolete and replaced by this Github repository.
 VR grids are maintained [over here](https://github.com/stephanmg/vr-grids).
 Custom attributes which proved useful during development are maintained [here](https://github.com/stephanmg/vr-utils).